junxit/us-congress-bills-113/metadata.md

 - 2013-03-15 — The Speaker designated the Honorable Ileana Ros-Lehtinen to act as Chairwoman of the Committee.
 - 2013-03-15 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1528)
 - 2013-03-15 — The previous question was ordered pursuant to the rule. (consideration: CR H1527)
+- 2013-03-18 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.